Nazdarovja/Security_Assignment/README.md

 (the provided two users are for test purposes, and should be removed when running the game)
 ```

-Second install node on the server/ only ubuntu guide is providede
+Second: Install Node.js on the server/ only ubuntu guide is provided

 ```
 Install NodeJS following guide in this link : https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/
 ```

-Third for running the application when deployed install a process manager
+Third: For running the application when deployed install a process manager; pm2

 ```
 $sudo npm install pm2 -g
 ```

-Fourth install whois, that is required for second part
+Fourth: Install whois, that is required for second part
 ```
 $sudo apt-get install whois
 ```